PlexRipper/Docs/src/content/faq/index.md

 ## How can I help?

-Check the [contributing page](/contributing/overview) to see what you can do to help!
+Check the [Contributing page](/contributing/overview) to see what you can do to help!

 ## How can I show my appreciation?